 Listening to the Rega Planar 1 Turntable…

 English Folk singer/songwriter Martin Simpson has an incredible way of storytelling through his complex, meaningful guitar.
-Sad or High Kicking sits at number four within his discography that began in 1976.
+Sad or High Kicking (buy on vinyl at Amazon) sits at number four within his discography that began in 1976.
 Martin’s take on “Let It Be Me,” originally a French ballad then popularized in 1960 by The Everly Brothers, is a skillful take on a straightforward theme.
 The Rega Planar 1 resolves Martin’s dexterous inflections and tempo changes without missing a beat.
 The fretless bass guitar also maintains its voice throughout the recording, with Martin’s wanting vocals preserved with clarity that leaves little on the table.
 Tonal balance is remarkably neutral, which helps preserve the authenticity of the performance.
 Certainly, a refreshing trait when most entry-level pieces try to hide flaws behind a veil of bloated warmth.

 Contemporary “Clapton-esque” guitarist/songwriter John Mayer toes the line between blues and pop.
-Continuum is a soulful and reflective album circa 2006 in which John made his connection with the mainstream.
+Continuum (buy on vinyl at Amazon) is a soulful and reflective album circa 2006 in which John made his connection with the mainstream.
 There is a hidden gem on this album called “Stop This Train” that is often overlooked in favor of the tracks that made the radio.
 As a late Gen-Xer, this track strikes home for me and the Rega Planar 1 portrays it in a manner than can drive a man to tears.
 The drums, which simulate a train engine through the whole song, have weight.
 John’s subtle but complex picking sits upon the rhythm like an esteemed, first-class passenger.
 The bass is never out of line, and John’s wispy vocals come through with purpose.
 I know there is more in the plastic grooves of this album, however I never felt like I needed more than the experience provided by the Rega Planar one.

 Is the Rega Planar 1 Have Good Resale Value?